SOS Children's Village Hemeiusi

-SOS Children's Villages has been working in Romania for over two decades, and has been active in Hemeius since 2006.
+SOS Children's Villages has been working in Romania for over two decades, and has been active in Hemeiusi, which is near Bacau, since 2006.
 The area was home to many industries in the 1960s and 1970s, but the recent de-industrialisation has worsened the economic situation for local families and children.

 Children growing up in one of the most deprived areas of Romania

-Hemeius is a small town in the Moldavian region, in the north-east of the country and about 300 kilometres to the north of Bucharest.
-Our organisation is situated on the outskirts of the town.
+Hemeiusi and Bacau are small towns in the Moldavian region, in the north-east of the country and about 300 kilometres to the north of Bucharest.

 SOS Children's Villages provides alternative support and care

-In the town of Bacau, some 12 kilometres from Hemeius, there is a youth programme where young adults who are attending school or learning a profession can live.
+Support young people: In Bacau, there is also a youth programme where young adults who are attending school or learning a profession can live.
 The young people are encouraged to become more independent and responsible: for example, they learn to cook and to manage a budget.